 Studio Ghibli founder Isao Takahata has been an integral part of the studio’s success story, and has directed such classics as Grave Of The Fireflies and Pom Poko.
-He tells us about his long journey bringing The Tale Of Princess Kaguya to the screen, his favoured style of animation, and whether this will be his final film as director.

 What made you adapt this particular story?